-- Please bring your text and your manipulative kit to class every day. - Please bring your activity book to class as noted on the class schedule & assignments webpage.
+- · Please bring your text and your manipulative kit to the specific class days that we will be using those materials.
+Please see the class schedule & assignments webpage for those details. - · Please bring your activity book to class as noted on the class schedule & assignments webpage.